What to do with

 - Pass on items for free at places such as Freecycle and Freegle

 - Or sell them!
-Why not try the comparison tool on the Money Saving Expert website to find who’s offering the best price or sell them yourself on websites like eBay and Gumtree
+Why not try the comparison tool on the Money Saving Expert website to find who’s offering the best price or sell them yourself on websites like eBay and Gumtree.

 - When you buy a new mobile phone in a shop, ask how you can recycle your old one.
 Most provide postal envelopes you can use.
-For example, Geek Squad allow customers to drop off their old phones into over 700 Carphone Warehouse stores across the country.
-You could get cash for your phone or a deposit towards a new handset.

 - If your unwanted phone is in good working condition and reasonably up-to-date, shops such as Cash Converters and CeX buy electrical or electronic items, especially if you have the original box and instructions etc.

 - If you'd rather not 'recycle' your phone using any of the above, you can dispose of it at most household waste and recycling centres in the containers marked "small electricals".
+Search below for your nearest recycling location.

 - If you simply wish to recycle the battery pack of your mobile phone, see our page on batteries for more information.